 People have a lot of reasons for leaving the internet or deleting their online presence.
 Sometimes, relationships online turn sour.
-Your reputation could be taking a beating.
+As a identity theft lawyer has stated, your reputation and identity could be taking a beating.
 You could be hiding from someone.
 Or you could simply want to keep yourself safer from identity theft and other nefarious hackers.

 Whatever your reasons, here are the essential steps you need to take to disappear from the internet: